-It seems like everywhere you turn these days there’s some kind of dramatic health transformation story about how so and so was ill and managed to turn their life around when they started eating plants.
+It seems like everywhere you turn these days there’s some dramatic health transformation story about how so and so was ill and managed to turn their life around when they switched to a plant-based diet.

 Kris Carr was diagnosed with an incurable stage 4 cancer back in 2003.
 But instead of accepting defeat, she chose to eat plants and thrive despite living with cancer.

-These stories are good in the sense that they inspire those who are in a similar situation to eat and live better.
-But if we need to sit back and wait for people around us to become sick and inspire us before eating whole foods, we have a serious problem.
+These stories are useful in the sense that they inspire those who are in a similar situation to eat and live better.
+But if we need to sit back and wait for people around us to become sick and inspire us before eating plant-based whole foods, we have a severe problem.

 The pain of now or the pain of later?

-This is a wake up call.
-A wake up call to those who unconsciously walk through life without giving a damn about themselves or those around them, all because “it’s too hard”, or “too uncomfortable”.
+This is a wake-up call.
+A wake-up call to those of us who unconsciously walk through life without giving a damn about ourselves.
+All because “it’s too hard”, or “too uncomfortable”.

-All of this essentially means that right now, you don’t care about yourself and you’re waiting for it to be motivated by pain.
+All of this essentially means that right now, you don’t care about yourself and you’re waiting to be motivated by pain.

 If you consider yourself to have a pretty standard diet, by which I mean you mainly consume meat, dairy and processed foods, I challenge you to think about your life as an investment.

-This is all quite unusual as you would of thought that investing in your health everyday, so you can ultimately live longer and healthier was more important?
+This is all quite unusual as you would have thought that investing in your health every day, so you can ultimately live longer and healthier was more important?